 Modify environments: They assess and recommend modifications to a patient’s home or workplace to improve safety and accessibility.
 This could include installing grab bars or other safety features.

-Support cognitive and physical function: They assist with tasks requiring concentration, memory, and fine motor control, and they can aid in movement and balance related to daily activities.
+Support cognitive and physical function: They assist with tasks requiring concentration, memory, and fine motor control, and can aid in movement and balance during daily activities.

-Provide education and support: They offer advice and guidance to the patient and their family or caregivers, which can help with things like fall prevention or managing chronic conditions.
+Provide education and support: They offer advice and guidance to patients and their families or caregivers, which can help prevent falls and manage chronic conditions.

 Facilitate return to work: They may provide work conditioning or hardening programs to help individuals return to their jobs after an injury or illness.